 Companies around the world are using Solid Edge to produce amazing products that push the boundaries of innovation.
 One of those companies is Reaktor Space Lab – a startup venture launched in 2016 when Finland-based Reaktor Innovations was on the quest to buy a nano-satellite.
-Reaktor ended up building a spin-off company with “Space as a Service” as a product, launching their first “Hello World” satellite into orbit in December 2018.
+Reaktor ended up building a spin-off company with “Space as a Service” as a product line, launching their first “Hello World” satellite into orbit in December of 2018.

 Reaktor Space Lab builds spacecraft for commercial customers and the European Space Agency (ESA).
 During its first two years of operation, RSL created a state-of-the-art CubeSat satillite platform that is used for missions on Earth orbit and in interplanetary space.

 Reaktor’s Hello World satillite hosts the first ever miniature infrared hyperspectral imager, developed by the Technical Research Centre of Finland, that takes hyperspectral photos from outer space.
 In other words, it can capture more information than any regular camera.
 Using the image data they collect, Reaktor can determine, for example, what kind of plants are growing in certain areas of the world, or the health of the soil on specfic fields.
 Ultimately, the goal of the project is to demonstrate whether it’s feasible, at nano-scale, to take images from outer space that can benefit a wide range of industries, as well as university research.